History and Background

-In Spring 2016, the Student-Centered Accountability Group’s core districts Buffalo-Merino, Buena Vista, Kit Carson La Veta and Monte Vista decided to become a Genesis Group of the Colorado Rural Education Collaborative, gaining support from Generation Schools Network and Battelle for Kids to advance the work through thought partnership, tool development, facilitation, funding and voice.
-During the 2016-2017 school year, each of the core districts hosted a System Support Review (SSR) where their schools were observed and given feedback by S-CAP colleagues and other stakeholders the results of which are posted here.
+In Spring 2016, the Student-Centered Accountability Group’s core districts Buffalo-Merino, Buena Vista, Kit Carson, La Veta, and Monte Vista decided to become a Genesis Group of the Colorado Rural Education Collaborative, gaining support from Generation Schools Network and Battelle for Kids to advance the work through thought partnership, tool development, facilitation, funding and voice.
+During the 2016-2017 school year, each of the core districts hosted a System Support Review (SSR) where their schools were observed and given feedback by S-CAP colleagues and other stakeholders.
 With experience, protocols and tools now in place, S-CAP is welcoming new districts to join in the work and partnerships are being expanded to include the University of Colorado-Denver to validate the work.

 Participants at an SSR, 2019-2020 School Year